 If you’re looking for a hands-on career away from the typical desk or cubicle, welding might be the right choice for you.
 A welder is a professional with the training and education necessary for heating metals to combine them for various projects.
 To become a professional welder, you’ll need to complete a certification program and get hands-on experience working with commercial-grade welding supplies in a supervised environment.

-Welding can quickly become a dangerous profession if you aren’t following the proper safety procedures, considering how often you’re using plasma torches and other similar tools to create heat upwards of 25,000 degrees Celsius.
+Welding can quickly become dangerous if you aren’t following the proper safety procedures, considering how often you’re using plasma torches and other similar tools to create heat upwards of 25,000 degrees Celsius.
 However, once you have a handle on the

 Before proceeding with certification or other education programs related to welding, you’ll want to review the careers available in welding to find one you think will be a good fit.
 While a general certification in welding is all that’s needed for many careers using this trade, there are still plenty more jobs out there that require specialized certification.
-If you know what kind of career you’re looking for, you’ll then know where to turn in terms of accreditation.
+If you know what kind of career you’re looking for, you’ll know where to turn in accreditation.